 The 2019 Samoa Encounter will provide you with hard-to-come-by experiences that tourists often miss out on.
-Throughout your journey, you will visit Palms Australia’s volunteers in placement and will meet their local counterparts.
+Throughout your journey, you will visit Palms Australia’s program participants in placement and will meet their local counterparts.
 You will have the opportunity to learn about their work and will see the role Australians can play in reducing global poverty.